filipi/auto_bot/README.md

 ## Optimus_prime ##

-Optimus_prime changes more variables and parameters within the fortram code to prepare to automate the setup for certain validation experimental cases.
-The validation case can be specified in a python setup file, where will configured the fortram file to be changed and the parameters and variables with respective new values whose will be changed in the original fortram code.
+Optimus_prime bot changes more variables and parameters in the fortram code.
+It is meant to prepare te code to run validation cases.
+The validation case can be specified in a python setup file.
+Which will have the the parameters and variables with respective new values to be replaced in the fortram original source code.

 ### Optimus_prime case file ###